3dot14shreyansh/decisionTree/README.md

 Where we involve multiple decision maker.
 Here decision makers are machine learning algorithums.
 ### Bagging:
 Where multiple number of decision makers are invloved but all are of same type.
 There recomondation or output is averaged to arrive on to a conclusion.
+### Boosting:
+Multiple decision makers will be involved with some less weightage and some with more weightage